What to expect

 The fellows run a weekly case conference that is broadcast to the cardiology departments across the Kaiser facilities in Northern California.
 This a lively and interactive event with fascinating cases with numerous learning opportunities.

 All fellows are expected to participate in research and quality improvement projects.
 The research is largely retrospective in nature, although prospective trials are also in progress.
 We have a huge database with over 4.5 million patients in the Northern California region, many of whom who have spent their medical life within the Kaiser Permanente system.
 This makes for one of the strongest research databases in North America.
 Additionally, we have a strong Division of Research with graduate medical education funding for programmers and statisticians to facilitate in research projects.
-We have great mentorship from our faculty, under the leadership of Dr. Johnathan Zaroff who has two days a week dedicated to research and works very closely with the Division of Research.
+We have great mentorship from our faculty, under the leadership of Dr. Drew Ambrosy who works two days per week at the Kaiser Permanente Northern California Division of Research.

 |Rotation/Activity||Year 1||Year 2||Year 3|